I am here to share 6 simple and essential wellness tips on how to stay healthy while traveling.

 If you haven’t tried mindfulness and meditation during your travels, I recommend you do.

-There have been several scientific studies around the health benefits of meditating and mindful living.
+There have been several scientific studies on the health benefits of meditating and mindful living.
 By doing so, we learn to become more present and we may see things and people in a different light, which are both helpful during travel.

 And of course, those studies also show how mindfulness and meditation can help fight stress.
 So the next time you’re anxious about flying, or traveling solo, or even being in a new place, stop and take a deep breath and focus on the wonderful things around you.